Code-Institute-Submissions/PhilipWilliams0-friday.com/README.md

 ### Content

--   All content was written by the developer.
+-   All content was written by the developer with bulk of the CRUD structure used from Task Manager from Code institiute and adapted.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media

--   All Images were created by the developer.
+-   All Images were obtained from usplash.

 ### Acknowledgements